matthiasbruns/rxandroid2-retrofit2/README.md

     }
 ````

-The method **DisplayGeonames** calls the service endpoint we created before.
+The method **requestGeonames** calls the service endpoint we've created before.
 The result is being transformed into the geoname list.
 In the subscribe call, we send the geonames to the display logic, which simply loops through the list and displays the names of the Geoname object in a TextView.

 ## Conclusion